Free Country Free Ride

 Got a Mundane Mystery you’d like solved?
 Send me an email: [email protected].

-Andy Webb, a 27-year Radio entertainer & content creator, is WFRE’s Program Director & host of “The Free Country Free Ride” weekday afternoons from 3pm-7pm.
+Andy Webb, a 30-year Radio entertainer & content creator, is WFRE’s Program Director & host of “The Free Country Free Ride” weekday afternoons from 3pm-7pm.

-From his very first job in 1995 in his hometown of Meridian, MS, Radio has been the only occupation Andy’s ever known; from the age of reel-to-reel tape to today’s digital audio, he worked his way up through late-night air shifts all the way up to morning drive.
-Andy’s been featured across many different formats, including Country, Classic Rock, Adult Contemporary, Hot AC, Southern Gospel, and even Urban AC.
+From his first job in 1995 in his hometown of Meridian, MS, Radio has been the only occupation Andy’s ever known.
+From the age of reel-to-reel tape to today’s digital audio, he worked his way up through late-night air shifts all the way up to morning drive.
+And Andy’s been featured across many different formats, primarily Country, but also Classic Rock, Adult Contemporary, Hot AC, Southern Gospel, and even Urban AC.

 As testament to his talents & commitment to fun-yet-informative Radio, Andy was awarded the Mississippi Association of Broadcasters’ “Radio Personality of the Year” award 4-out-of-5 years, from 2006 to 2011.
-And he’s been named one of the “Best Program Directors in Country Radio” by Radio Ink magazine in both 2022 & 2023.
+And he’s been named one of the “Best Program Directors in Country Radio” by Radio Ink magazine for three years running (2022-2024).

-Andy attended The University of Southern Mississippi on an Opera Performance scholarship, but he always followed the path Radio set before him, a path which has taken him from his hometown to Hattiesburg, MS, to Charleston, SC, and now Frederick, MD.
+Andy attended The University of Southern Mississippi on an Opera Performance scholarship.
+Yet he always followed the path Radio set before him, a path which has taken him from his hometown to Hattiesburg, MS, to Charleston, SC, and now Frederick, MD.

-Andy is devoted to his wife, Emma (WFRE’s Midday host), and daughter, Isabel, and loves spending his infrequent free time golfing, wood-working, motorcycle riding, and horseback riding.
+Andy is devoted to his wife, Emma (WFRE’s Midday host), and his daughter, Isabel.
+With his infrequent free time, he enjoys golfing, shooting sports, wood-working, motorcycle riding, and horseback riding.

 Brought to you by: